iechor/docs/content/storage/storagedriver/btrfs-driver.md

 Containers performing lots of small writes (this usage pattern matches what happens when you start and stop many containers in a short period of time, as well) can lead to poor use of Btrfs chunks.
-This can prematurely fill the Btrfs filesystem and lead to out-of-space conditions on your Docker host.
+This can prematurely fill the Btrfs filesystem and lead to out-of-space conditions on your iEchor host.
 Use `btrfs filesys show` to closely monitor the amount of free space on your Btrfs device.

 ### Sequential writes